eypros/face_blurring/README.md

 <kbd>Enter</kbd> key stroke followed by <kbd>q</kbd> key stroke to
 terminate the ROI annotation.

+* For v0.4 there has been added the option to press 3 times (3x) the <kbd>Enter</kbd> to exit the ROI annotation mode and enter tracking mode with the annotated bboxes.
+* This module creates a new video file named _old_file_**_blurred**_.old_ext_ and it will complain if a file with that name already exists in folder.

 ### Automatic face blurring

 This module uses a tensorflow object detection model from this